 Friends of Ngong Road’s board of directors decided in 2008 that we aspire to “go deep” with the students we sponsor.
 This principle led to the decision to continue with students through post-secondary training despite the increased expense.
-Our aspiration is to provide assistance to these young adults until they are prepared to get jobs in Kenya’s growing economy.
+We aspire to assist these young adults until they are ready to secure jobs in Kenya’s growing economy.

 We developed three principles to guide the post-secondary program:

 1. Formal acceptance: We require that students formally acknowledge they plan to join the post-secondary program and understand their responsibilities, including attending computer skills training, obtaining a national identification card, and developing a proposal for their own post-secondary education by June of the year following graduation.

 2. Support based on academic achievement: Most students will qualify for a one-two year program that focuses on job skills training.
 Only those who qualify for government scholarships will be given the opportunity to attend university, although exceptions may be granted from time to time.